asyncapi/training/VIDEO_5_SCRIPT.md

 ## What is transparency

-Organizational transparency can be defined as "a deliberate attempt by the organization to create an environment of trust in which to promote free access to information, open communication, and the participation of all professionals in decision-making."
+Organizational transparency can be defined as a deliberate attempt by the organization to create an environment of trust in which to promote free access to information, open communication, and the participation of all professionals in decision-making.

 When we talk about transparency, we refer to that attitude and methodology that allows controlling the financial aspects of a company to fulfill its mission and vision with the participation of all the people in an organization.
 Transparency requires obligations, clarity, and implication to sustain it.
 The information provided must be truthful, based on evidence that can be checked and verified.